Drawn by Light ran from 2 December 2014 – 1 March 2015

 'Stunning' – The Times

-From serene landscapes to exquisite nudes, discover over 200 extraordinary highlights from the collection of the world’s oldest surviving photographic society, by some of the greatest names in photography.
+From serene landscapes to exquisite nudes, this exhibition featured over 200 extraordinary highlights from the collection of the world’s oldest surviving photographic society, by some of the greatest names in photography.

 Founded in 1853, the Royal Photographic Society (RPS) Collection is now held at the National Media Museum, Bradford as part of the National Photography Collection.
 With over 250,000 images, 8,000 items of photographic equipment and 31,000 books, periodicals and documents, it's one of the most important and comprehensive photographic collections in the world.